Special offer

 By verifying a candidate’s Social Security number (SSN), you determine if they are truthful about their identity and whether they have the right to work in the country.
 If you’re verifying 10 or fewer Social Security numbers simultaneously, you can receive immediate results through the Social Security Administration’s website.

-A criminal background check is one of the most common new hire screening tools.
-This check verifies whether the candidate has a criminal record.
-If they do have a criminal record, this report shows all prior arrests, convictions and sentences as well as information about any active cases.
+A background check is one of the most common new hire screening tools.
+This check verifies whether the candidate has a prior record.
+If they do have a prior record, this report shows all prior arrests, convictions and sentences as well as information about any active cases.

 Drug testing